Shubham04-code/Shubham04-code/README.md

+##    Hi there

 - 👋 Hi, I’m @Shubham04-code
 - 👀 I’m interested in programming and Artificial Intelligence.
 - 🌱 I’m currently learning C and C++.
-- 💞️ I’m looking to collaborate on @GitHub.
+- 💞️ I’m looking to collaborate on github.com

 <!---
 Shubham04-code/Shubham04-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.